Huế: Religion

+Among Buddhist sites in the surrounding midland area of Huế is Chùa Phổ Lại, which hosts religious, cultural, and community activities.

 Tourism

 Huế is well known for its historic monuments, which have earned it a place in UNESCO's World Heritage Sites.
 The seat of the Nguyễn emperors was the Imperial City, which occupies a large, walled area on the north side of the Perfume River.
 Inside the citadel was a forbidden city where only the emperors, concubines, and those close enough to them were granted access; the punishment for trespassing was death.
 Today, little of the forbidden city remains, though reconstruction efforts are in progress.